Our SEND Offer

 - 1. How does your education setting know if children need extra help?

-If your child starts in mainstream staff will spend the first few weeks getting to know your child.
+If your child attends the mainstream classroom, staff will spend the first few weeks getting to know your child.
 If your child appears to be struggling with some things that his/her peers are not then a more in-depth assessment will take place followed up with a discussion with yourselves to share opinions and/or concerns about development.
-With your permission the school’s SENDCo will complete an observation of your child.
-On completion a meeting will be arranged between the SENDCo, yourself and your child’s key worker.
+With your permission, the school’s SENDCo will complete an observation of your child.
+On completion, a meeting will be arranged between the SENDCo, yourself and your child’s key worker.
 Relevant support will be co-ordinated to address the needs of your child.

 - 2. What do I do if I think my child has special educational needs?